• Skip to main content

 I understand the lack of nutritional value in canned vegetables, but you can’t dismiss a thirty-nine-cent can of peas when you are broke and need food.
 It’s one of the best foods to buy on a budget.

 Don’t get me wrong, eating canned vegetables will give you some nutritional benefits.
-And when you are broke, it’s about doing the best we can.
+And when you are broke, it’s about doing your best.
+Consider leaning into store brands as they are often comparable to national brands.

 Rice